Web RSS (Syndication) History

 respect to specific technical developments and proposals

-version you are reading now to many folks — including Winer — and
+referred the version you are reading now to many folks — including

-corrected it based on feedback, so I'm relatively confident in its
+Winer — and corrected it based on feedback, so I'm relatively

 20040407: There's another history in French at